Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Support legacy subscriber URLs in UI hooks provider.
 * Fixed declaration in legacy item selector form type.
 * Fixed constructor arguments for `IntlDateFormatter` in `EntityDisplayHelper`.
+* Fixed inline editing redirect if no auto completion is used.
 * For more details see [closed tickets on GitHub](https://github.com/Guite/MostGenerator/issues?q=milestone%3A1.2.0).

 ## ModuleStudio 1.1.0 (Nov 26, 2017)